Felipe Franco vs Mario Pinto

 Range control and precision outscoring over 3 rounds

-Active submission game (1.8 sub avg/15min)
+Active submission game (1.8 sub avg/15min) with size to enforce

 ⏰Fight Timeline Analysis